Pocador999/OwnLightSystem/README.md

 # Overview

-The OwnLight.DeviceService is a crucial component of the OwnLightSystem, a microservice-based architecture developed for the second semester project.
-This service handles all device-related functionalities, including registration, control, and monitoring of devices such as luminaires.
-Additionally, it manages the associations between devices and users, enabling seamless control and monitoring within the system.
+The OwnLight.UserService is a crucial component of the OwnLightSystem, a microservice-based architecture developed for the second semester project.
+This service handles all user-related functionalities, including registration, authentication, and management of user data.
+Additionally, it manages the associations between users and devices, enabling seamless control and monitoring within the system.

 ## Architecture

-The OwnLight.DeviceService is designed with a focus on scalability, maintainability, and flexibility, adhering to Domain-Driven Design (DDD) principles.
+The OwnLight.UserService is designed with a focus on scalability, maintainability, and flexibility, adhering to Domain-Driven Design (DDD) principles.
 It employs the CQRS (Command Query Responsibility Segregation) pattern to distinctly separate read and write operations, enhancing performance and simplifying the codebase.
 The microservice architecture ensures modularity, allowing the service to interact seamlessly with other services through well-defined APIs, facilitating future expansion and integration.

 ## Key Components

 - **Controllers**: Handle incoming HTTP requests and route them to the appropriate handlers.
-They are organized by device functionalities (e.g., registration, control, monitoring).
+They are organized by user functionalities (e.g., registration, authentication, management).
-- **Services**: Centralize business logic, such as device management, message handling, and validation.
+- **Services**: Centralize business logic, such as user management, authentication, and validation.
 These services act as intermediaries between controllers and repositories.
-- **Repositories**: Manage the database interaction using Entity Framework to perform CRUD operations on device-related data.
+- **Repositories**: Manage the database interaction using Entity Framework to perform CRUD operations on user-related data.
-- **Entities**: Represent the core domain models like Device and other related domain objects.
+- **Entities**: Represent the core domain models like User and other related domain objects.
 - **Mappings**: Use AutoMapper to map between domain entities and DTOs (Data Transfer Objects), simplifying data handling between layers.
 - **MediatR Handlers**: Handle the commands and queries defined in the CQRS architecture, decoupling the execution logic from controllers.
 - **Middlewares**: Configure and manage middleware components for handling cross-cutting concerns such as logging, authentication, and error handling.